chingchenms/llvm/docs/Coroutines.rst

 Arguments:
 """"""""""

+The first argument is a token returned by a call to '``llvm.coro.id``' identifying the coroutine.

-A pointer to the coroutine frame.
+The second argument is a pointer to the coroutine frame.
 This should be the same pointer that was returned by prior `coro.begin` call.

 Example (custom deallocation function):
 """""""""""""""""""""""""""""""""""""""